Yamatocetus: Description

 As in other baleen whales, the skull is wide and flat.
-The skull, along the sides, has several narrow, straight grooves–eight in total–and there are several foramina in the skull used as passage for blood vesselsthough not as many as modern baleen whales–which indicate it had baleen in its mouth.
+The skull, along the sides, has several narrow, straight grooves–eight in total–and there are several foramina in the skull used as passage for blood vessels though not as many as modern baleen whales – which indicate it had baleen in its mouth.
 The skull contains several tooth sockets, but no teeth were discovered; it is possible these sockets were vestigial and held no teeth, or the teeth naturally fell out over the course of the animal's life.
 The blowhole was located midway along the snout, near the position of eyes.
 Unlike the closely related Eomysticetus, the head is relatively flat, and the snout is blunt.
 The auditory bulla in the ear is more similar to primitive baleen whales and archaeocetes.

 Yamatocetus had seven neck vertebrae, and the complete series was preserved.
 The neural spine projecting up from the vertebra increases along the series.
 Thoracic vertebrae one through seven and nine were preserved.
 The ribs had a double-headed joint with the vertebrae.
 The shoulder blade was concave on the side facing the ribs, a primitive feature for baleen whales.

 The left forearm and fragments of the right were discovered.
 As in modern whales, the elbow joint probably could not rotate.
 The humerus is proportionally longer than that of modern baleen whales, a characteristic of eomysticetid whales, suggesting eomysticetids had less swimming capabilities.